Zelviarani16/taskflow/README.md

 `status` is one of `todo` / `in_progress` / `done`.
 `priority` is one of `low` / `medium` / `high`.

-## Design notes

-- **Ownership checks live in the service layer**, not the handler — every project/task mutation re-verifies `project.OwnerID == currentUserID` before touching the database, so authorization logic isn't duplicated per endpoint.
-- **`found bool` return values in repositories** keep "record doesn't exist" (normal) separate from "the DB call failed" (a real error) — the service layer decides what each means instead of the repository guessing.
+  guessing.
 - **Sentinel errors in `dto`** (e.g. `ErrProjectForbidden`, `ErrTaskNotFound`) let `utils.StatusFromError` map any service error to